BarlaSrinivas/TrackingBarbellExercises/README.md

 # **Wearables to Context-Aware Fitness: Strength Training Tracker**
 ![Alt Text](./reports/figures/Srini-Cover.png)

+---

+## **Project Motivation**
+This project is a fusion of my two passions: fitness and technology.
+With a background in strength training, including winning two consecutive gold medals at university bodybuilding championships and training high-profile clients like South Indian celebrity Vijay Devarakonda, I wanted to create a tool that could help others achieve their fitness goals safely and efficiently.

+---

 ## **Overview**
 This repository hosts the code and resources for building a **context-aware fitness tracker** capable of:
 - Identifying strength training exercises.